nuejs/nue/packages/nuejs.org/docs/app-router.md

 router.cleanup()
 ```

-Clears state and bindings—useful for hot module reloads or app resets.
+Clears state and bindings — useful for hot module reloads or app resets.